- Parks and Recreation

 Watauga County Swim Complex

-- All persons entering the swimming complex must check with the aquatics staff at the front desk before proceeding to the dressing room or pool areas.
+- All persons entering the swimming complex must check with the front desk before proceeding to the locker room or pool areas.

 - All children under twelve years of age must be accompanied by a parent or a responsible adult eighteen years or older.
 All youth not swimming are required to be safely seated away from the water.
 The aquatics staff is not expected to "babysit" these children.